dotansimha/graphql-code-generator/website/docs/getting-started/how-does-it-work.md

 title: How does GraphQL Code Generator work?
 ---

-In order to generate powerful code and types, GraphQL Code Generator relies on 2 main core concepts of GraphQL:
+In order to generate code and types, GraphQL Code Generator relies on 2 main core concepts of GraphQL:

-- **GraphQL Introspection** allows to fetch the types defined in the target GraphQL API
+- **GraphQL Introspection** allows fetching the types defined in the target GraphQL API
 - **GraphQL AST** allows to navigate through both client-side operations and remote schema types

-Once all GraphQL types (schema types and operations) are identified, GraphQL Code Generator is relying on a set of plugins to generate specific code snippet and types.
+Once all GraphQL types (schema types and operations) are identified, GraphQL Code Generator relies on a set of plugins to generate specific code snippets and types.

-This process, applied to the `@graphql-codegen/typescript` plugin is illustrated below:
+This process, applied to the `@graphql-codegen/typescript` plugin, is illustrated below:

 ![Codegen flow example](/assets/illustrations/codegen_flow1.png)